 Changing user preferences

 Users can easily change their preferences or manage the connected mobile phone(s) through their Office 365 account page.
 Also, the creating of an additional app password can be done here by the user self.

 - Login at myaccount.microsoft.com

 - Go to Security Info in the menu on the left side

-In the list you can add different authentication methods, which is always a good idea to have in case the app isn’t working or if you have switches phone and the app not installed yet.
+In the list you can add different authentication methods, which is always a good idea to have in case the app isn’t working or if you have switched phone and the app is not been installed yet.